How we'd pick the best airplane seat on any flight

 Aisle seats give you freedom.
 You can get up whenever you want without asking anyone to move.
 You can stretch one leg into the aisle (carefully).
 And when the plane lands, you're first to stand and grab your bag from the overhead bin.

-The downside: You'll be disturbed by your window and middle seat neighbors climbing past you.
-You'll also get bumped by the beverage cart, passengers walking the aisle, and occasionally by crew members.
-On red-eye flights, the disturbances can be significant.
+The downside: your window and middle neighbours climb past you to get out.
+You'll also get clipped by the drinks cart, passengers walking the aisle, and the occasional crew member.
+On red-eye flights, that adds up.

 Best for: Nobody, honestly — but sometimes unavoidable

-Middle seats are universally considered the worst option.
-No view, no aisle access, no wall to lean against.
-The only silver lining: armrest rights.
-By unwritten but widely recognized airplane etiquette, the middle seat gets both armrests as compensation for their suffering.
+Middle seats are widely seen as the worst option: no view, no aisle access, no wall to lean against.
+The one upside is armrest rights.
+By the unwritten etiquette most travellers recognise, the middle seat gets both armrests in compensation.

-When a middle seat is acceptable: When you're traveling with companions and want to sit together, or on very short flights where it barely matters.
+When a middle seat is acceptable: when you're travelling with companions and want to sit together, or on very short flights where it barely matters.

 Seat pitch is the distance from one point on a seat to the same point on the seat in front — essentially your legroom.
 Here's a general guide: